Academic Policies

 Auditing Classes

-With the professor's approval, students, student spouses, and other interested parties may audit Leavell College and (NOBTS) courses if there is space available.
+With the Registrar's approval, students, student spouses, and other interested parties may audit Leavell College and (NOBTS) courses if there is space available.
 Students who are auditing will not be able to transfer into the "for credit" class after the drop/add deadline.
 Auditor applications are available from the registrar at www.nobts.edu/registrar under the Student Request Forms section.
 See the section on student fees in this Catalog for current audit fees.
 Audit fees do not count toward load on tuition cap or scholarship/grants.
 Participation in class discussion is allowed at the discretion of the professor.
 Audited classes will never be counted as credit toward a degree.
 Students who have audited classes earlier may repeat the class later for credit.

 Course Registration (Adding and Dropping Courses):